Strategic Partnerships Officer

 The Opportunity

-The Water Foundation seeks a creative development professional to join a vibrant and dynamic institution with a compelling mission to ensure reliable, clean water for people and nature.
-Reporting to the Senior Strategic Partnerships Officer and working in close partnership with teams across the entirety of the Foundation, the Strategic Partnerships Officer is responsible for helping to raise $20M – $25M annually to support the Water Foundation’s programming and overall operations.
-The Strategic Partnerships Officer position offers the opportunity to engage in and build experience across a variety of fundraising activities, including prospect research, grant writing, donor cultivation, and project management, while supporting the organization and its partners in advancing solutions to address some of the most critical water issues of our time.
+Reporting to the Strategic Partnerships Director and working in close partnership with teams across the entirety of the Foundation, the Strategic Partnerships Officer is responsible for helping to raise $20M – $25M annually to support the Water Foundation’s programming and overall operations.
+The Strategic Partnerships Officer position offers the opportunity to engage in and build experience across a variety of fundraising activities, including donor cultivation, grant writing, event planning, board relations, and project management, while supporting the organization and its partners in advancing solutions to address some of the most critical water issues of our time.

 Key Responsibilities